aws-samples/sample-resilient-llm-inference/README.md

 As organizations scale from simple chatbots to complex agentic AI systems—where a single request triggers dozens of model calls—traditional approaches to managing LLM capacity fall short.

-This repository contains companion code for the AWS blog post BLOG_POST_URL, demonstrating a progressive "crawl, walk, run" strategy for building resilient GenAI applications on AWS: starting with Amazon Bedrock cross-region inference for basic load distribution, advancing to AWS account sharding for quota isolation between teams, and culminating in a centralized gateway that provides intelligent routing across multiple providers, application-level rate limiting, and enterprise governance.
+This repository contains companion code for the AWS blog post BLOG_POST_URL, demonstrating a progressive "crawl, walk, run" strategy for building resilient GenAI applications on AWS.
+We cover 5 different patterns, starting with Amazon Bedrock cross-Region inference for basic load distribution, advancing to AWS account sharding for quota isolation between teams, and culminating in a centralized gateway that provides intelligent routing across multiple providers, application-level rate limiting, and enterprise governance.

 To illustrate these concepts, this project uses [LiteLLM](https://docs.litellm.ai/) as a reference implementation, though organizations can implement similar patterns using other gateway solutions, custom applications, or AWS services.
-For more robust deployments, organizations should consider the [AWS Solutions Guidance for Multi-Provider Generative AI Gateway](https://aws.amazon.com/solutions/guidance/multi-provider-generative-ai-gateway-on-aws/) which provides enterprise-grade features including container orchestration with Amazon ECS/EKS, SSL/TLS certificates via AWS Certificate Manager, web application firewall protection with AWS WAF, caching with Amazon ElastiCache, and secrets management with AWS Secrets Manager.
+For more robust deployments, organizations should consider the [AWS Solutions Guidance for Multi-Provider Generative AI Gateway](https://aws.amazon.com/solutions/guidance/multi-provider-generative-ai-gateway-on-aws/) which provides enterprise-grade features including deploying the gateway on Amazon ECS or EKS, SSL/TLS certificates via AWS Certificate Manager, web application firewall protection with AWS WAF, caching with Amazon ElastiCache, and secrets management with AWS Secrets Manager.

 ## Prerequisites